macro187/nugit/readme.md

         recursively, for each, recording the sequence of repositories and exact commits in the .nugit.lock file

+        - OR -

+        If .nugit.lock is already present, clone and checkout the specified revisions of the Git repositories listed in the .nugit.lock file

     update
         Remove the .nugit.lock file and then restore as per the restore command, with the effect of updating to the latest dependencies